Lykkedk/SuperPlayer-v3.0/README.md

 ##### The first thing to try is the script i created to have the newest camilladsp and freind's ::

-I have created an installer script, so to have newest camilladsp-v0.5.0-beta2 along with the GUI.
+Installer script - Camilladsp-v0.5.0-beta2 along with the GUI.

 * camilladsp v0.5.0-beta2      https://github.com/Lykkedk/SuperPlayer_Camilladsp/archive/v0.5.0-beta-2.zip
 * pycamilladsp v0.5.0          https://github.com/HEnquist/pycamilladsp/archive/v0.5.0.zip